Emily Post

 Emily Post (née Price; c.
-October 27, 1872 – September 25, 1960) was an American author, novelist, and socialite, famous for writing about etiquette.
+October 27, 1872 – September 25, 1960) was an American author, novelist, and socialite who wrote about etiquette.

-Early life
+Early life and education

 Post was born Emily Bruce Price in Baltimore, Maryland, possibly in October 1872.
 The precise date is unknown.
 Her father was the architect Bruce Price, famed for designing luxury communities.
-Her mother Josephine (Lee) Price of Wilkes-Barre, Pennsylvania was the daughter of a wealthy coal baron.
+Her mother Josephine (Lee) Price of Wilkes-Barre, Pennsylvania was the daughter of Washington Lee, a wealthy coal baron and owner of a Pennsylvania mine.
 After being educated at home in her early years, Price attended Miss Graham's finishing school in New York after her family moved there.